Anonymous642/UCCA/README.md

-# UCCA-M:
+# UCCA:

 Special-purpose micro-controller units (MCUs) have become ubiquitous.
 They appear in a wide variety of sensing/actuation applications, from smart personal spaces to complex industrial control systems and safety-critical medical equipment.
 While many of these devices perform safety-critical tasks, they often lack support for security features compatible with their importance to overall system functions.
 This lack of architectural support leaves them vulnerable to run-time attacks that can remotely alter their intended behavior, with potentially catastrophic consequences.
-In particular, we note that (despite existing mechanisms, such as memory protection units -- MPUs) MCU software often includes untrusted third party libraries (some of them closed-source) that are blindly used within MCU code, without proper isolation from the rest of the system.
+In particular, we note that (despite existing mechanisms, such as memory protection units -- MPUs) MCU software often includes untrusted third-party libraries (some of them closed-source) that are blindly used within MCU code, without proper isolation from the rest of the system.
 In turn, a single vulnerability (or intentional backdoor) in one such third-party software can often compromise the entire MCU.

-In this paper, we tackle this problem by designing, demonstrating security, and formally verifying the implementation of UCCA-M: an <ins>U</ins>ntrusted <ins>C</ins>ode <ins>C</ins>ompartment <ins>A</ins>rchitecture for <ins>M</ins>CUs.
-UCCA-M provides flexible hardware-enforced isolation of untrusted code sections (e.g., third party software modules) in resource-constrained embedded devices.
-UCCA-M is transparent to (and can be used jointly with) existing hardware and software on the device.
-To demonstrate UCCA-M practicality, we implement an open-source version of the design on a real resource-constrained MCU: the well-known TI MSP430.
-Our evaluation shows that UCCA-M incurs little overhead and is affordable even to lowest-end MCUs, incurring significantly less overhead and required assumptions than prior related work.
+In this paper, we tackle this problem by designing, demonstrating security, and formally verifying the implementation of UCCA: an <ins>U</ins>ntrusted <ins>C</ins>ode <ins>C</ins>ompartment <ins>A</ins>rchitecture.
+UCCA provides flexible hardware-enforced isolation of untrusted code sections (e.g., third-party software modules) in resource-constrained embedded devices.
+UCCA is transparent to (and can be used jointly with) existing hardware and software on the device.
+To demonstrate UCCA practicality, we implement an open-source version of the design on a real resource-constrained MCU: the well-known TI MSP430.
+Our evaluation shows that UCCA incurs little overhead and is affordable even to lowest-end MCUs, incurring significantly less overhead and required assumptions than prior related work.

-### UCCA-M Directory Structure
+### UCCA Directory Structure

 	├── msp_bin
 	├── openmsp430